Fokke-/bartender.js/README.md

 - When bar is open, only it's child elements are focusable, and the focus will be initially set on the bar element
 - After closing the bar the focus will return to the button which was used to open the bar

+## Browser support

+All major browsers are supported.
+If you need to support IE11, use compatibility build.

 ## Install using NPM

 ```console